Miaosheng1/EDUS/README.md

 pip install --upgrade pip setuptools pip install -e .
 ```
-## :chart_with_upwards_trend: Experiments on KITTI-360 Datasets
+## :chart_with_upwards_trend: Evaluation & Checkpoint
-Download the checkpoint to perform inference on KITTI-360.
 We provide the pretrained model trained on `KITTI-360` and `Waymo` and you can download the pre-trained models from  [here](https://drive.google.com/drive/folders/19TfuF-TCNz31rqsMDlI7ghC1i0vYy01c).
+We recommend the checkpoint trained from `KITTI-360` to get better results.

 Place the downloaded and put checkpoints in `checkpoint` folder in order to test it later.

 ### Feed-forward Inference
-We further provide the different sparsity levels (50%, 80%) to validate our methods, where a higher drop rate corresponds to a more sparsely populated set of reference images.
+We provide the different sparsity levels (50%, 80%) to validate our methods, where a higher drop rate corresponds to a more sparsely populated set of reference images.
 Replace `$Data_Dir$` with your data path.
 ```
-python scripts/infere_zeroshot.py neuralpnt  --config_file config/test_GVS_nerf.yaml --pipeline.model.mode=val zeronpt-data --data $Data_Dir$ --drop50=True --include_depth_map=True
+python scripts/infere_zeroshot.py neuralpnt --config_file config/test_GVS_nerf.yaml
+--pipeline.model.mode=val
+zeronpt-data
+--data $Data_Dir$
+--drop50=True
+--include_depth_map=True
 ```
-If you want to test on other sparsity setting, replace the `--drop50=True` with `--drop80=True`.
+Replace the `--drop50=True` with `--drop80=True` to inference on `Drop80` setting.

 ## :clipboard: Citation